kaiyitan/weather-website/README.md

 # weather-website
-A very simple app that allow you to type in address and get your weather.
+A very simple app template built with node.js that allow you to type in address and get your weather.
 It is deployed using heroku (https://kaiyi-weather-application.herokuapp.com/)

 ### Step to use locally
 1. Clone the repository